tudelft-atlarge/graphalytics-platforms-reference/README.md

-# Graphalytics sequential Java implementation
+# Graphalytics algorithms reference implementation

 ## Getting started

 Please refer to the documentation of the Graphalytics core (`graphalytics` repository) for an introduction to using Graphalytics.

-## Sequential-Java-specific configuration
+## Reference-implementation-specific configuration

 To be added.